Updated

 Metabolism/Elimination

-• UGT1A1 and CYP3A substrate.
-Also, a substrate of UGT1A3, UGT1A9, BCRP, and P-gp in vitro.
+• Substrate for UGT1A1 and CYP3A.
+Also, a substrate of UGT1A3, UGT1A9, breast cancer resistance protein (BCRP), and P-glycoprotein (P-gp) in vitro.
 Drugs that induce these enzymes and transporters may decrease plasma concentrations of DTG.
-Drugs that inhibit these enzymes may increase DTG plasma concentrations.
+Drugs that inhibit these enzymes or transporters may increase DTG plasma concentrations.

 • No dose adjustment is necessary in patients with mild or moderate hepatic impairment.
 Due to the lack of data, DTG is not recommended for use in patients with severe hepatic impairment.